 One COVID-19 patient admitted at Altnagelvin

-One person - a man over 80 - was admitted to Altnagelvin with COVID-19 on Tuesday, according to figures released by the Department of Health this afternoon.
+One person - a woman aged 20 to 39 - was admitted to Altnagelvin with COVID-19 on Wednesday, according to figures released by the Department of Health this afternoon.

 Eight patients were being ventilated - five were COVID-19 patients.